marcioAlmada/redsql/README.md

 0. Back to step 3

 When everything is ready, create a pull request to develop branch :)

-> You will need to setup your environment for each specific database you want to cover, with exception of FinderSQLiteTest which uses a temporary database.

 PS: This plugin follows specification discussed in [#311](https://github.com/gabordemooij/redbean/issues/311).